mohitjain/mohitjain/_posts/2013-05-19-the-law-of-demeter-for-ruby-on-rails.markdown

 {% endhighlight %}

-Luckily, rails provides a helper method delegate which utilizes the DSL way to generates the wrapper methods.
+Luckily, Rails provides a helper method delegate which utilizes the DSL way to generates the wrapper methods.
 Besides the loose coupling, delegate also prevents the error call method on nil object if you add option :allow_nil => true.

 [Source](http://rails-bestpractices.com/posts/15-the-law-of-demeter)